About Chad Ely

 Chad the inventor, assisted the Kucinich camp in 2002 with energy efficient computers.
 Chad was among the first in the world to build a computer totally submerged in vegetable oil.
 These computers run on half the electricity, run twice as fast, and are totally silent.
 He actually came up with the idea a few years prior to building one.

-He's filmed Michael Douglas, Melissa Etheridge, B.B.King, Bonnie Rait, Steven Tyler and The Doobie Brothers, Danny Glover, John Glenn, and Janeane Garofalo, just to name a few.
-Sean Penn cooked a steak dinner for him while in California, and he spent a couple of days at Shirley Mcclaine's place in New Mexico when she was interested in partnership with Digital Newsreel.
+He's filmed Michael Douglas, Melissa Etheridge, B.B.King, Bonnie Rait, Steven Tyler and the Doobie Brothers, Danny Glover, John Glenn, and Janeane Garofalo, just to name a few.
+Sean Penn cooked a steak dinner for him while in California, and he spent a couple of days at Shirley MacClaine's place in New Mexico when she was interested in partnership with Digital Newsreel.

 While on a congressional campaign with Kucinich, Chad met Steve Zarlenga, he wanted to hire Chad to develop his website for The American Monetary Institute.
 Chad refused because he had just been so busy with other projects and looking forward to being home with his family.
 After several phone calls from Steve trying to talk him into it and offering him anything he wanted, Chad made him an outrageous offer, thinking it would be an impossible quest.